 Introduction

-The California Code of Regulations, title 28, section 1300.67.2.2 and Health and Safety Code sections 1367.03 …require health care service plans (health plans) to submit to the Department of Managed Health Care (Department), on an annual basis, a Timely Access Compliance Report ….
-This Timely Access … Submission Instruction Manual (Instruction Manual) sets forth health plan reporting requirements in accordance with these provisions.
+The California Code of Regulations, title 28, section 1300.67.2.2 and Health and Safety Code sections 1367.03 require health care service plans (health plans) to submit to the Department of Managed Health Care (Department), on an annual basis, a Timely Access Compliance Report.
+This Timely Access Submission Instruction Manual (Instruction Manual) sets forth health plan reporting requirements in accordance with these provisions.
 The Instruction Manual shall be read in conjunction with the Provider Appointment Availability Survey (PAAS) Manual for purposes of submitting the Timely Access Compliance Report.

 Definitions